SIGN IN

 For women, cold plunging does not need to be extreme to be effective.

-You do not need freezing water.
+You do not need freezing temperatures.

 You do not need long durations.